MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-supported-platforms.md

 #ms.custom: ""

 ---
-# Supported Platforms for Machine Learning Server and Microsoft R Server
+# Supported platforms for Machine Learning Server and Microsoft R Server

 This article specifies supported operating systems, distributions, and database platforms for all supported versions of Machine Learning Serve, Microsoft R Server, Revolution R Server, and Revolution R Workstation.